540 kick

-In martial arts and tricking, the 540 kick (旋風腳 (Xuanfengjiao, whirlwind kick)) (also known as inside turning kick, jump inside kick, and "hyper" tornado kick) is a jump kick move.
+The 540 kick is a jump kick move that is used in martial arts and tricking.
 It involves a rotation of approximately 540 degrees (although when performed correctly the performer has only done a spin of 360 degrees – not including whatever takeoff used).

+History

-It is practiced in various disciplines including Taekwondo, Tang Soo Do, Wushu, Shaolin Quan, Capoeira and some Karate styles but traditionally most associated with the Korean martial arts.
-However, the most prominent defining feature is that the same leg is used for taking off, kicking, and landing.
+Traditionally, the technique is most associated with Korean martial arts such as Taekwondo and Tang Soo Do, best known for their flashy kicks and spins; however, depending on the variation, it is also practiced in various disciplines including Wushu, Shaolin kung fu, Capoeira, and some Karate styles.
+In essence, the most prominent defining feature of a 540 kick is that the same leg is used for taking off, kicking, and landing.
 The other leg is used to propel the performer into the air, and is then retracted before landing.
-Many martial arts tricksters choose this move as their first move to attempt.
+It is said that many martial arts tricksters choose this move as their first move to attempt.

-This move has a history in ballet as well, where it is performed as an advanced variation of a 'barrel roll'.
+The move also shares history with ballet, where it is performed as an advanced variation of a 'barrel roll'.
 Principal male ballet dancers include the move in their variation (solo) as a crowd-pleasing feat of excellence.
 The move and a variation of it, the reverse 540, has been present in ballet for quite some time now, and is used commonly by dancers such as Daniil Simkin, Tetsuya Kumakawa and Joseph Phillips.
 This move has been recently introduced into the world of professional wrestling, where it is commonly referred to as a "jumping corkscrew roundhouse kick" (and Kofi Kingston's variation is called "Trouble in Paradise").

+Names

+In Korean, the kick is referred to as the "Dolgaechagi" and is mostly associated with the 540 Roundhouse kick or the 540 Hook kick.

+In Japanese, the kick is referred to as the "Kūchūmawashigeri" (Japanese: 空中回し蹴り; kana: くうちゅうまわしげり; lit.
+'Air Spin Kick') and is mostly associated with the 540 Roundhouse kick similar to Korea.

+In Chinese, the kick is often referred to as the "Xuanfengjiao" (旋風腳 (Whirlwind Kick, 旋风脚, Xuànfēngjiǎo) also known as 'inside turning kick', 'jump inside kick', and 'hyper-tornado kick') and is commonly associated with the 540 Crescent kick.

+In Portuguese, the kick is called the "Martelo Voador" (lit.
+'Spinning Kick') and is used in Capoeira.

 Variations

-Like most variations of martial arts kicks, the name of the kick is normally determined by the position of the foot, degree of rotation and positioning of the hips, and any additional kicks that may be added during the execution:
+Like with most variations of martial arts kicks, the name of the kick is normally determined by the position of the foot, degree of rotation and positioning of the hips, and any additional kicks that may be added during the execution.